krajasekhar015/k8-resources/readme.md

   password: YWRtaW4xMjMK
 ```

-- Here, we have to encode the data and keep it in a file
+- Here, we have to encode the data using base64 and keep it in a file
 - Encoding:
     - echo "rajasekhar" | base64
     - echo "admin123" | base64